jcpeden/ee-tech-test/README.md

-# Getting Started with Create React App
+# Equal Experts Fizzbuzz Technical Assessment

+As part of my technical assessment for Equal Experts, I've created this little React app based on the description provided.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+To make my life easier, this project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Version

+9bf6e09ab90a49cba9c3a6d43aaed66178f4ef4a

 ## Available Scripts

 In the project directory, you can run:

+### `yarn install`

+This is required before you begin.
+It'll obviously install all project dependencies and allow you to build/run/test the app.\

 ### `yarn start`

-Runs the app in the development mode.\
+This runs the Fizzbuzz app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
+Should you want to modify the app, the page will reload if you make edits.\
 You will also see any lint errors in the console.

 ### `yarn test`

 Launches the test runner in the interactive watch mode.\
+I've used React Test Library (which comes as part of Create React App) and written a few basic functional tests to make sure the app works as expected.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `yarn build`

-Builds the app for production to the `build` folder.\
+Builds the Fizzbuzz app for production (should that be required) to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!
+Again, I can't take any credit for this.
+I've used Create React App to make my life simpler and because I don't like to reinvent the wheel if I can help it.

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.